3 Homemade Formulas for DIY Spray Starch For Ironing

-I can’t ever imagine pressing without my DIY spray starch!
+I can’t ever imagine pressing without my liquid spray starch!
 It’s amazing at taming my fabric before and especially during a sewing project.
 And it’s super awesome on knits, particularly on those stubborn curly edges.
 If you sew with knits you know what a pain those type of knits are!
+But just a little bit of this spray can make all the difference!

 One option is to use cornstarch mixed with water in a spray bottle, although this may not work as well on heavier fabrics.